What Movie Will Win Best Picture at the 2021 Oscars?

 What it's about: The assassination of Black Panther leader Fred Hampton by the FBI, and the informant who led the bureau to his doorstep.

-What has it won so far?
-Outside of Kaluuya, who was nominated and won for Supporting Actor, Judas was largely snubbed at the Golden Globes.
+What has it won elsewhere?
+Outside of Kaluuya, who was nominated for and won Supporting Actor, Judas was largely snubbed at the Golden Globes.
 Kaluuya also netted a SAG award, and the film got a PGA nomination.

 Could it actually win?
 Possibly.
 The love for Judas had largely been relegated to Kaluuya's performance, but the Academy members were big fans.
-They nominated Stanfield for supporting actor as well, igniting questions of category fraud, but it's also a sign of how the organization responded to this movie.
+They nominated Kaluuya and Stanfield for supporting actor, igniting questions of category fraud, but it's also a sign of how strongly the organization responded to this movie.